 While MBSR is not a cure for cancer, it can be an effective complementary therapy.
 It supports medical treatment by helping patients manage stress, fear, and pain.
 Many healthcare professionals recognize its benefits and recommend it alongside conventional cancer treatments.

-Absolutely not.
+Not.
 MBSR is designed to be accessible to everyone, regardless of their physical condition or age.
 Cancer patients might find certain modifications necessary, especially in yoga practices, but instructors are skilled at making the program work for each individual's needs.

-While the core practices of MBSR, such as body scan meditation, sitting meditation, and mindful yoga, are beneficial, some cancer centers offer sessions tailored to the needs of cancer patients.
+While the core practices of MBSR, such as body scan meditation, sitting meditation, and mindful yoga, are beneficial, some cancer centres offer sessions tailored to the needs of cancer patients.
 These can include practices focused on pain management and coping with the emotional stress of cancer.

 Starting with simple breathing exercises can be profoundly effective.
 Focusing on your breath helps to anchor you in the present moment, which is a core aspect of mindfulness.
 Mindful eating of simple vegetarian foods, like a piece of fruit, can also be a good practice to cultivate awareness and appreciation of the present.